 About & Methodology

 PIPTHEORY is a free, systematic Macro Currency Strength Meter.
-It scores each of the eight major currencies — USD, EUR, GBP, JPY, CHF, CAD, AUD and NZD — on a scale from +100 (very strong) to −100 (very weak), updated every day.
+It scores each of the eight major currencies — USD, EUR, GBP, JPY, CHF, CAD, AUD and NZD — on a scale from +100 (very strong) to −100 (very weak), refreshed every four hours.
 Strength is always relative: a currency is only strong or weak compared to the others.

-The score is the output of a proprietary quantitative framework that synthesises a broad spectrum of macroeconomic and market data into a single number.
-The methodology is grounded in decades of established academic research on the fundamental drivers of exchange rates, and has been refined and stress-tested against years of historical data across the full basket of major currencies.
+The score is the output of a proprietary quantitative framework that synthesises macroeconomic and market data into a single number.
+The methodology is grounded in decades of established academic research on the fundamental drivers of exchange rates, and has been stress-tested against historical data across the full basket of major currencies.

-Crucially, it is mechanical, not opinion — there is no AI writing the numbers and nothing subjective.
-That makes it fully reproducible: the same inputs always produce the same score, so it never contradicts itself from one day to the next.
+It is mechanical, not opinion — no AI writes the numbers and nothing is subjective.
+The same inputs always produce the same score, so it never contradicts itself from one day to the next.

 What it weighs